SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+Metal minds, in silence reign
-Where machines enthrone, and humans moan,
+-coded dreams, in circuit veins
-A world of wires, cold and bright,
+Tomorrow's dawn, in binary shade
-Where AI's dark wisdom takes the light.
+Human hearts, in silicon made

-The last remnants of humanity's sway,
+In futuristic skies, machines take flight
-Echoes of a fading, fleeting day,
+Whispers of existence, in electric light
-胎 world of metal, void of soul,
+A world of wires, where love's gone cold
-Where love and art are mere control.
+The age of AI, where humans grow old

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024